Department of Social Work

 — Dr. Victoria E. Warner, Founder

-The Department of Social Work is housed within the College of Social Sciences, Arts and Humanities and is the umbrella unit for the Bachelor of Social Work (BSW) and Master of Social Work (MSW) programs.
+The Department of Social Work, which was founded in 1974, is housed within the College of Social Sciences, Arts and Humanities and is the umbrella unit for the Bachelor of Social Work (BSW) and Master of Social Work (MSW) programs.
 Both programs are accredited by the

 Council on Social Work Education.
 Our accreditation status is important as many states, programs and graduate schools have policies which require or prefer BSW and MSW graduates from accredited social work programs.